 Before, big vessels are allowed to sail even if Storm Signal No. 1 has already been raised.
 Now, all types of vessels on the sea are not allowed to leave the moment a storm signal is raised.
 In addition, the captain with the help of his crew also ensures that there’s no overloading.
 Gone are the days when a would-be passenger would simply ride the ship on the day of the voyage and pay for the fare right then and there.

-Indeed, I felt save taking this trip to Boracay via 2Go Travel and back.
+Indeed, I felt safe taking this trip to Boracay via 2Go Travel and back.
 Unlike my childhood memories of riding a ship to Masbate, this recent travel has been a great one.
 It is truly a unique experience that I would love to spend with my family and loved ones next time.
 Check out the shipping company’s website for more details about visiting Boracay via 2Go Travel and other destinations.
+I hope this 2Go travel blog was useful for you in some way.
+If you traveled via 2Go already, comment below to share your experience.

 Powered by Facebook Comments